Temple in Spain: Semester

 - Courses are taught by English and native Spanish-speaking faculty of the University of Oviedo and by Temple University faculty member, Dr. Jaime Durán

-- Fall semester is designed for beginner and intermediate students of Spanish.
-Undergraduate courses, conducted in Spanish and English, in Spanish language, literature, translation, history, art and cultural studies.
+- Fall semester is designed for beginner and intermediate students of Spanish, with English-taught courses in business, computer and information science, economics, English, and electrical engineering.
+Spanish language offered at multiple levels.
 GenEd Human Behavior [GB] requirement offered.
 Students take 4-5 courses for 12-18 credits.

 - Spring semester is designed for intermediate and advanced students of Spanish.
 Undergraduate courses, conducted in Spanish, in Spanish language, literature, translation, history, art and cultural studies.
 Students take 5 courses within either the intermediate or advanced track, for a total of 15 credits